Admin and Privileged Access

 Privileged Access

-Privileged access is more flexible than admin access, and it can vary by organization.
+Privileged access is more limited and flexible than admin access, and it can vary by organization.
 Generally, it refers to users who have powerful, potentially risky permissions, such as:

 This is also defined in a system collection.
 We provide a broad default definition, but we strongly recommend that customers review and refine it to meet their specific security needs.